Home / Money Scripts: Why You Spend, Save, or Avoid Money

 Education

-In contrast, a structured learning around budgeting, credit, or investing helps you build a more accurate, grounded view of money.
+In contrast, structured learning around financial terms, budgeting, credit, or investing helps you build a more accurate, grounded view of money.

 Why Are Money Scripts Important?